funkelab/blinx_sparkle_stats/scripts/visualize/README.md

 - Creates several example trace plots
 - Is not a python CLI and does not need a model
 - The dataset path is hardcoded into the script

+## `predict`

+- Not actually a visualization script, but rather saves the predictions
+- Uses the same CLI interface as the other visualization scripts
+- Could modify the visualization scripts to load parameters saved from this